Programme

 SPEAR - Military medicine demonstration

-Surgical innovation Global and humanitarian surgery Demonstrations
+Global and humanitarian surgery Surgical innovation Demonstrations

 The SPEAR team is the MOD’s smallest, most mobile and agile surgical team.
 Born from a requirement to support small teams working in the most austere environments, at extended timelines outside of the conventional field hospital arena.
 The demonstration will showcase the work of the team and give attendees an opportunity to see first-hand how this extraordinary team manage casualties in austere environments